DorvanFavre/Full-Stack-Developer/Flutter/Packages.md

 ## Versioning

 When modifying package, don't forget to change the version number in **pubspec.yaml** <br>
-In the project using this package, run *$ flutter pub upgarde* to get the latest version
+In the project using this package, run *flutter pub upgrade* to get the latest version